 WHAT PARTICIPANTS CAN EXPECTParticipation involves an initial visit for imaging and vision testing with the potential for additional visits.
 Eligible participants may be asked to participate in up to 20-60 follow-up visits over 5 years.
 Procedures include the adaptive optics ophthalmoscopy (AOO), an optional blood draw, and imaging and visual function tests, such as a visual acuity test.
 The AOO is a non-invasive investigational device that takes pictures of the eye’s retina.
 Participants may need to have their eyes dilated using eye drops to be imaged.

 MEET THE RESEARCHER

 Ethan A. Rossi, PhD, is an Assistant Professor in the Department of Ophthalmology at the University of Pittsburgh School of Medicine.
-Dr. Rossi's lab uses adaptive optics imaging techniques to study the normal and diseased retina at the level of single cells in the living human eye.
-Research interests include fluorescence imaging, advanced detection methods, image processing, eye tracking, psychophysics, and visual performance.
+Dr. Rossi's lab uses advanced ophthalmic imaging techniques to study the normal and diseased retina at the level of single cells in the living human eye.
+Research interests include adaptive optics, fluorescence imaging, advanced detection methods, image processing, eye tracking, psychophysics and visual performance.

 MEET THE COORDINATOR

 Having joined Rossi Lab in the summer of 2017, Valerie Snyder is the Imaging Specialist and Clinical Coordinator.
 She comes to the University of Pittsburgh with 8 years of ophthalmic imaging experience, with a primary focus in Retinal Diseases.
 Valerie holds a Bachelor of Science degree in Biomedical Photographic Communications from Rochester Institute of Technology.